cmzzdev/Haufe-Challenge/README.md

 Non-relational database used is MongoDB.
 Used **MongoDB Atlas** account based on cloud.
 I've url serv to attack them.
 If you want to see the archicture of that, I can share my screen to show you MongoDB Compass UI or MongoDB Atlas account profile.

-In the root of the repository I have put a collection of **POSTMAN,** you import them to your postman and test the different request to the API
+In the root of the repository I have put a collection of **POSTMAN,** you can import them to your postman and test the different request to the API

 ```
 Haufe Rick Morty.postman_collection